spaceavocado/svelte-router/readme.md

 To see the details code documentation, please read the [Code Documentation](https://spaceavocado.github.io/svelte-router/).

+## Notice
+> This project is not being actively maintained by the author of package.
+Any community contribution would be more than welcomed keep this project alive.

 **Quick Links**
 * [Webpack Setup](#webpack-setup)
 * [Webpack Boilerplate Project Template](#webpack-boilerplate-project-template)